Learn More About Us

-This is where you can learn more about the 40th IAGSDC convention that will be taking place in Ottawa, Ontario, Canada in July of 2023.
+This is where you can learn more about the 40th IAGSDC convention that took place in Ottawa, Ontario, Canada in July of 2023.

-Read on to learn more about the event and the people who are behind it and don’t hesitate to reach out to us if you have any questions.
+Read on to learn more about the event and the people who were behind it and don’t hesitate to reach out to us if you have any questions.

 LGBTQ+ individuals have historically found it difficult to participate in the “straight” square dance world and have often been made to feel like they didn’t belong there.

 While they are finding more and more acceptance in modern times, it was not the case back in the early ’80s when the IAGSDC was formed to help promote the sport and to give LGBTQ+ dancers a place where they could be themselves and dance with their peers without fear of persecution or prejudice.

 The result is a quasi parallel world of square dancing that has evolved alongside the rest of the square dance world but that includes a great deal of cooperation between the straight and gay clubs.

 LGBTQ+ square dancers tend to be a bit younger and more affluent than their straight counterparts and they dance with quite a bit more energy and flair, making them the envy of many when they attend straight events.

 The International Association of Gay Square Dance Clubs is the administrative body that encompasses all LGBTQ+ square dance clubs in the world.
 It has members from Canada, the US, Europe and Asia and currently supports 57 clubs.

 The IAGSDC holds a convention every year where club delegates can participate in workshops and meetings to discuss aspects of square dancing but the biggest reason for convention is for LGBTQ+ square dancers (and allies) to get together to dance to some amazing internationally renown callers and to socialize with their peers.

 Yearly attendance at convention has ranged from the low 600s to over 1,100 dancers.